ServiceStackApps/Chat-React/README.md

 });
 ```

-This can be made even shorter with the `Reflux.listenToMany` mixin which lets you listen to ALL actions for which your component provides implementations for, e.g:
+This can be made even shorter with the `Reflux.listenToMany` convenience mixin which lets you listen to ALL actions for which a Component provides implementations for, e.g:

 ```js
 var Footer = React.createClass({